 Are the symptoms of stroke permanent?Whether or not the symptoms of a stroke will be permanent depends on how long the affected part of the brain remains without blood flow.
 While brief events of poor blood flow, or ischemia, lead to a complete recovery, longer events can leave permanent deficits.

 What determines how severe the symptoms of a stroke will be?

-For instance strokes affecting one of the smell areas of the brain rarely cause identifiable symptoms.
-By contrast strokes affecting one of the speech areas of the brain nearly always do.
+For instance, strokes affecting one of the smell areas of the brain rarely cause identifiable symptoms, but by contrast, strokes affecting one of the speech areas of the brain nearly always do.